interNFT/nft-rfc/nft-rfc-008.md

 * __HydroElec__ Inc is the clean energy producer who issues a renewable energy certificate (REC) claim‒in the format of VC2, of having produced a number of Mw Hours of clean energy through its certified hydroelectric project.
 * __CleanEnergy Certifier__ is the certifying authority who certifies HydroElec Inc’s new hydroelectric dam project and issues VC1
-* __CarbonAudit__ is the REC Claim Verification Agent who evaluates the producer’s CER claim and uses a capability issued by the UNFCCC to issue Evaluation Report Credentials (VC3s)
+* __CarbonAudit__ is the REC Claim Verification Agent who evaluates the producer’s REC claim and uses a capability issued by the UNFCCC to issue Evaluation Report Credentials (VC3s)
 * __UNFCCC__ will act as the both governing body who certified CarbonAudit as a Claim Verification Agent and issues VC4 and as the issuing authority for the NFT IID that is produced from VC5